jlquaccia/jq2016/_portfolio/themusicproject.md

 ## Summary

 The Music Project was designed to be a one-stop-shop for all of your band (or groupie) needs.
-You can listen to popular tracks by your favorite artists, checkout related artists, keep up with news about what your favorite band has been up to and even see if they are playing in your hometown soon.
+You can listen to popular tracks by your favorite artists, checkout related artists, keep up with news about what your favorite band has been up to and even see if they are playing in your hometown.

 ## Explanation